Mission & History

 Developing Kingdoms In Different Stages (Developing K.I.D.S.) is a non-profit organization that services its community through three areas: Prevention, Family Management, and Community Support.
 The word Kingdoms is used as a synonym for communities.
 The word Stages represents the process in how we will service communities.
 The underlying philosophy is that leaders will be developed and nurtured in every community that we serve.
 Therefore, that Kingdom (community) will be initially serviced in a stage that reflects the voice and needs of that community.
 The mission is fulfilled through efforts of reaching out to families instead of individuals.
 There is tremendous support for youth, but our priority is to connect with the family and host activities for them to work together; hence building and increasing strong communities.

 Initial services began in the St. Suzanne Faith & Friendship Center (later named the Don Bosco Hall Community Resource Center) in 2007 with elementary and middle school youth.
 In 2008, we implemented our first high school program and it was unsuccessful.
 In 2010, the high school program was revived by youth request and continues.
 We have had as many as seven locations within a year, all operating at once.
 In 2010, our peer organizations within the DBH Community Center selected us to lead a collaborative project to boost participation of adults and youth in the community center that was extremely successful and became the model used for all other neighborhoods.
 In 2014, we expanded to provide services in two community locations and five schools.
 Since our first group of high school graduates, we have had a 99-100% high school graduation rate.
-In 2018, we provided over 1,600 hours of programming to hundreds of youth afterschool and in the summer.
 Developing K.I.D.S. was proud to present at the 2016 National Dropout Prevention Conference.
-We were requested to pilot two national programs in Detroit, Reading Is Fundamental and NBA Math Hoops program (where our youth placed 2nd in the regional tournament).
-We have been highlighted in the 2014 Annual Report of The Skillman Foundation as well as a subject of their Community Leadership study of their 10 year Good Neighborhood Initiative.
-We served over 618 youth in 2019 through more than 1,600 hours of programming.
+In 2018, we served 447 youth from 79 schools.
+In 2019, we served 618 youth from from 37 zip codes attending 99 schools.
+In 2020, in the midst of the pandemic; we provided services to 360 youth from 42 zip codes attending 112 schools.
 All community programs and services are provided at NO COST to participants.

 The Youth Development/Prevention program provides afterschool and summer camp activities serving youth 5-18 years of age through workshops that focus on leadership, social skill development, health, education, goal setting, entrepreneurship, art, culture, relationships, college access, career exposure, and community service.